 Worse still, experienced managers may try to introduce ‘budgetary slack’, deliberately under-reporting revenue expectations or over-reporting expenditure to justify their budget demands, and inexperienced managers may over-estimate revenue and underestimate expenses resulting in never to be met targets in a vain attempt to mask troubles.

-When organisations fiscally reward managers and departments for meeting or ‘beating’ budget, the temptation of gaming the system to beat the budget increases.
+When organisations fiscally reward managers and departments for meeting or ‘beating’ the budget, the temptation of gaming the system to beat the budget increases.
 Long term, this can be incredibly detrimental to the competitive drive of an organisation and can make “trimming the fat” out of a budget incredibly challenging.

-Unclear organisational vision can lead to a long, drawn out back-and-forth budget process, as different departments vie for their own best interest over the collective interest of the organisation, leaving you trying to find space in the budget to accommodate their demands at the expense of the organisations’ operational efficiency.
+Unclear organisational vision can lead to a long, drawn-out back-and-forth budget process, as different departments vie for their own best interest over the collective interest of the organisation, leaving you trying to find space in the budget to accommodate their demands at the expense of the organisations’ operational efficiency.